ryanbirdi97/calorie-wars-project/README.md

-# calorie-wars-project
+# Calorie Wars Project
-React Native App
+React Native App for IOS and Android

 # Tech Used: